benstone326/DevLens/README.md

 Hover over any element to inspect it in real time.
 Click to lock it for editing.

-- **CSS properties** grouped by category (Layout, Spacing, Typography, Visual) with collapsible sections and property counts
+- **CSS properties** grouped by category (Layout, Spacing, Typography, Visual) with collapsible sections
-- **Live CSS editing** — click any value to edit it and see changes apply instantly on the page
+- **Live CSS editing** — edit any value, changes apply instantly on the page
+- **Copy as Tailwind** — convert any element’s CSS to Tailwind utility classes instantly
 - **Custom CSS** — type freeform `property: value` pairs and apply them with ⌘↵
 - **Filter bar** — search across all properties and values instantly
 - **Per-row copy** — copy any single declaration with one click
-- **Copy as Tailwind** — convert any element’s CSS to Tailwind utility classes instantly
-- **Box model tab** — flat grid view of margin, border, and padding with top/right/bottom/left breakdown
+- **Box model tab** — flat grid view of margin, border, padding with full side breakdown
-- **Fonts tab** — family, size, weight, line-height, color with live preview and Google Fonts link
+- **Fonts tab** — family, size, weight, line-height, color with Google Fonts link
-- **HTML tab** — syntax-highlighted `outerHTML` editor with live editing and scroll-synced highlighting
+- **HTML tab** — syntax-highlighted `outerHTML` editor with live editing
-- **Breadcrumb navigation** — traverse ancestor and child elements, click the element chip to lock/unlock
+- **Breadcrumb navigation** — traverse ancestors and children, click to lock/unlock
-- **CSS variable resolution** — all `var(--x)` references shown with their computed values
+- **CSS variable resolution** — all `var(--x)` references resolved and shown inline

+### 🪙 Token Extractor

+Extract the design system behind any website.

+- Extracts colors, typography, spacing, shadows, border radii, breakpoints, and CSS variables
+- Reveals the full design token structure of any site
+- Export as CSS variables, JSON, Tailwind config, SCSS variables, or Style Dictionary

 ### 🎨 Color Eyedropper

 Pick colors from anywhere on the page and build a persistent palette.

 - Sample any pixel on screen
-- Color output in HEX, RGB, and HSL
+- Output in HEX, RGB, and HSL
 - Saved color history persists across sessions
 - One-click copy in any format

-### 🪙 Token Extractor

-Extract design tokens from any website’s stylesheet automatically.

-- Extracts colors, typography, spacing, shadows, border radii, and breakpoints
-- Export as CSS variables, JSON, Tailwind config, SCSS variables, or Style Dictionary
-- Detect CSS custom properties (`--vars`) and their resolved values

 ### 🤖 AI Bridge *(planned — Phase 3)*

-Send any inspected element directly to an AI with full context pre-loaded.
+Send any inspected element to an AI with full context pre-loaded.
 No copy-pasting.

-- One-click sends CSS, HTML, box model, and CSS variables as a structured prompt
+- One click sends CSS, HTML, box model, and CSS variables as a structured prompt
 - Preset intents: “Explain this layout”, “Why is this breaking on mobile?”, “Convert to Tailwind”, “Improve accessibility”, or write a custom question
-- Option A: opens Claude.ai or ChatGPT with the prompt pre-filled (zero setup)
+- Option A: opens Claude.ai or ChatGPT with the prompt pre-filled — zero setup required
-- Option B: in-panel AI response via your own API key (no cost to DevLens)
+- Option B: in-panel AI response via your own API key
-- Context depth control — send just the element, or include its full ancestor chain
+- Context depth toggle — element only, element + ancestors, or full chain
 - Right-click context menu shortcut — inspect and ask in one gesture

 ### 📦 Assets *(planned — Phase 4)*

-Extract all images, SVGs, fonts, and other assets from a page with one click.
+Extract all images, SVGs, and fonts from a page with one click.

 - Download any asset directly from the panel
-- SVG optimization built in — every downloaded SVG is minified via SVGO before saving, production-ready immediately
+- SVG optimization built in — every downloaded SVG is minified via SVGO, production-ready immediately
-- Font detection with direct download links

 ### 📐 Responsive Viewer *(planned — Phase 5)*

 Preview any page at multiple viewport sizes simultaneously.

 - Sync-scroll — scrolling one viewport scrolls all others in lockstep
-- Custom breakpoint presets

 ### 📸 Screenshot *(planned — Phase 6)*

-Capture full-page or element-level screenshots with annotation tools.
+Capture full-page or element-level screenshots.

-### 🐛 Debug *(planned — Phase 7)*
+### 🐛 Debug *(planned — Phase 7, under evaluation)*

-Inspect console output, network requests, and JavaScript errors from the panel.
+Console output, network requests, and JavaScript errors in the panel.

+> Note: Debug and Screenshot tools will be re-evaluated after AI Bridge ships and user feedback is gathered.
+Focus > feature count.

 -----